South Valley Neurology

 Dizziness and vertigo occur in people of all ages, affecting up to 18% of children and 35% of adults.
 While a single bout of dizziness may not represent an underlying medical problem, recurrent, severe, or ongoing dizziness should be evaluated by the experienced team at South Valley Neurology.
 With their expertise and onsite diagnostic technology, you’ll receive a timely diagnosis and customized treatment to relieve your dizziness.
-Request an appointment online or call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adult appointments.
+To schedule an appointment, please call our office number 669-207-0046.

 Dizziness is a general term referring to sensations such as feeling faint or lightheaded, loss of balance, disorientation, and vertigo.
 Vertigo is a type of dizziness that gives you the sense that you or your surroundings are spinning around.

 What causes dizziness?